21 Best and Worst Things to Buy at Aldi

 What to Buy at Aldi: Ketchup

-And not only is Aldi's store-brand ketchup significantly cheaper than national brands, it "tastes as good as, if not better than, the big-name bottles," says Fobes.
+But if you're sticking with Aldi and paying 7 cents more than the Walmart brand, there's a payoff: Not only is Aldi's store-brand ketchup significantly cheaper than national brands, it "tastes as good as, if not better than, the big-name bottles," says Fobes.

 What to Buy at Aldi: Milk